yodaxtah/TexturePatch/README.md

 ## Protecting visible shapes in patches

 Conceptually speaking, the difference between two similar images should be small, and thus the overall size of the image should also be smaller.
-However, when an image consists of random pixel values (i.e. "noise"), each of these pixels must be described individually, and thus the max potential compression ratio is smaller (concepts of image compression).
+However, when an image consists of random pixel values (i.e., "noise"), each of these pixels must be described individually, and thus the max potential compression ratio is smaller (concepts of image compression).
 Since this is the somewhat the case for a protected patch, its file size should be larger (even if the rows would be discarded).
 <!-- These small differences tend to give away the edges present in a texture -- the overal shape.
 This is currently a consideration to make when using the tool.
 On the other hand, the colors can't be reversed, nor the size of the orignal image.
 Someone that does not have access to the original textures is time-wise better of obtaining them somewhere online illegally, than doing manual cleaning of the edges.
 (Attempts are welcome to see the effectiveness!) -->

 More importantly, the differences between the original and modified image are the largest when there is a lot of local correction.
 These are often sharp edges of a logo, or drawn objects.
 These sharp images appear among texture packs more often than you'd expect.
 With photoshop tools, these edges can probably be extracted and used to repaint a new texture.
 Hence, the need arises to further obscure the visual space.
 On one hand, it is nice to recognize the images, especially for debugging, but on the other hand, it shouldn't be too easy to photoshop it.

-Simple pattern swaps (i.e. rotating pixels on black tiles of the chess board) that don't require a seed will already make it hard for most people to do something practical with the patch or a reversed image, but these patterns are also easy to revert with scripting knowledge, since the algorithm can be inspected.
+Simple pattern swaps (i.e., rotating pixels on black tiles of the chess board) that don't require a seed will already make it hard for most people to do something practical with the patch or a reversed image, but these patterns are also easy to revert with scripting knowledge, since the algorithm can be inspected.
 (It definitelly won't help that we provide a filtering and filter-reversing tools ourselves!)
 Patterns can also incorporate noise to determine swap and/or shift positions, which is what we will end up doing.

 ## Usage